janelia-flyem/marktips/README.md

     "time": time stamp when output is written, in format '2019-09-09 10:38:32'

     # when successful, more data will be provided:

     "parameters": dictionary with run parameters; may include:
         "body ID": the ID of the body
-        "RoI": the RoI where the to do items were placed
+        "RoI": the RoI where the to do items were placed "excluded RoI": the RoI where to do items were not allowed to be placed

     "tfind": time in seconds taken to find tips "tplace": time in seconds to place to do items